To read more blogs, click here.

 1. Take care of your septic tank!
 Your septic tank should be pumped out ever 3-5 years.
 If the solids in your tank are allowed to build up, they will pass out of the tank and into the absorption field.
 The soil will become clogged with solids which will result in the failure of your septic system.

-2. Make sure everyone in your home knows what should go down the drain.
+2. There are a number of things that should not go down the drain.
+Make sure everyone in your home knows what should go down the drain.
 No kitchen grease, cotton swabs, cigarette buts, hair, toys, or mice should be flushed down the toilet.
 Even a cotton swab can lodge itself sideways in a pipe and force toilet paper to accumulate; blocking the pipe so that it cannot reach the septic system.

 3. Leaks should be fixed immediately!
 A leaking faucet, no matter how small the leak, can eventually result in your absorption field being saturated.